pushqin/cyber_wifi_defence/README.md

 #### Summary and notes ####
 * Tested on 2.4 GHz,not sure about 5Ghz
-* The code tested with TL-WN722N from labaratory, deauthentication made on private huawei phone that connected to bezeq Vtech router,didnt tested on neighbours :-)
+* The code tested with TL-WN722N that taken from labaratory, * deauthentication made on private huawei phone that connected to bezeq Vtech router,didnt tested on neighbours :-)
 * On some day working code just stopped finding connected stations of access point,wasted on that whole day and tomorrow it magically started to work again, the frustrating part is that there is no clue why it didnt work.
 * Some of the code is taken from various places on the web, modified to be as it now.
 * Accidentaly run kali as root(bad practice), so i hope everything will work properly on least previledged account as well.